MicrosoftLearning/mslearn-databricks/Instructions/Exercises/UC-02-Upgrade-tables-to-unity-catalog.md

 2. Select your Azure Databricks Service resource (named **databricks-*xxxxxxx*** if you used the setup script to create it).

 3. In the **Overview** page for your workspace, use the **Launch Workspace** button to open your Azure Databricks workspace in a new browser tab; signing in if prompted.

-## Upgrading Tables to Unity Catalog

-In this exercise, you will learn essential techniques for upgrading tables to the Unity Catalog, a pivotal step in efficient data management.
-This exercise will cover various aspects, including analyzing existing data structures, applying migration techniques, evaluating transformation options, and upgrading metadata without moving data.
-Both SQL commands and user interface (UI) tools will be utilized for seamless upgrades.

-By the end of this exercise, you will be able to analyze the current catalog, schema, and table structures in your data environment, execute methods to move data from Hive metastore to Unity Catalog including cloning and Create Table As Select (CTAS), assess and apply necessary data transformations during the migration process, utilize methods to upgrade table metadata while keeping data in its original location, and perform table upgrades using both SQL commands and user interface tools for efficient data management.

-**Prerequisites:** To complete this exercise, you need account administrator capabilities and cloud storage resources to support the metastore.
-You must also have metastore admin capability to create and manage catalogs.

 ## Create a Notebook